8gradplus/msb_lecture/slides/database_architectures/slides.md

 | ...                                             | ...        | ...       |

 - <span style="color: orange;">Primary Key</span>
-- <span style="color: yellow;">Foreign Key</span>

 --

-<span style="color: lightgreen;">Create some fictitious tables with to goal to efficiently combine orders with customers and products.
+<span style="color: lightgreen;">Create some fictitious tables for an online shop, with to goal to efficiently combine orders with customers and products.
 Define primary and foreign keys for each of the designed tables.</span>

 --